Affan-Farooq/Affan-Farooq/README.md

 ## About Me
 - 🌱 I'm an **undergraduate student of Computer Science, specializing in Software Design at Queen's School of Computing**.
     - 🏫 Degree: Bachelor of Computing Honours (BcmpH)
-    - 📚 Relevant Coursework: DSA, Theory of Computation, Software Architecture, OS, SQA, Discrete Math, Etc.
+    - 📚 Relevant Coursework: **DSA, Theory of Computation, Software Architecture, OS, SQA, Discrete Math, Etc**.

 - 🤔 I'm currently seeking a 12- to 16-month internship, with availability to start as early as January 2025 or in May 2025!
 - 🧠 I'm interested in learning about software engineering and the mathematical theory behind contemporary computation!
-    - 🖋️ Currently learning how probabilistic data structures, like Bloom filters, enable efficiency in distributed systems.
+    - 🖋️ Currently learning how probabilistic data structures, like **Bloom filters**, enable efficiency in distributed systems.

 - 📱 My interests: **full stack engineering, DevOps, cloud computing, distributed systems, AI/ML, and data science**.
-    - 👨‍💻 Currently working on a Distributed Smart Inventory Optimization Platform (DSIOP).
+    - 👨‍💻 Currently working on a Distributed Smart Inventory Optimization Platform (**DSIOP**).

+- 💡 I’m **looking to collaborate** on open-source initiatives.
 - ⚡ Fun fact(s): **I am fond of reading, running, philosophy, and solving novel & nuanced challenges!**
 - 📫 How to reach me: **[22maf@queensu.ca](mailto:22maf@queensu.ca)**